khanonjs/khanon.js-website/public/docs/3-scene-actions.md

 Class decorators add full functionalities to the action, having the capability to define callbacks and get access to self properties and methods.

 Use the `S` generic to apply a type to the [`setup`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#setup) accessor.
-The data stored in the [`setup`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#setup) accessor is passed to the action by the [playAction](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#playAction) call.
+The data stored in the *setup* accessor is passed to the action by the [playAction](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#playAction) call.
 In this way the caller can send parameters to the action.

-To access the scene associated to an action use the [`scene`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#scene) accessor. `C` generic type is applied to the [`scene`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#scene) accessor.
+To access the scene associated to an action use the [`scene`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#scene) accessor. `C` generic type is applied to the *scene* accessor.

 # Using the method decorator

-If you don't need to use the action lifecycle and you just want to make use of the action frame by frame update method [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#onLoopUpdate), you can create the action inside the class that is going to use it.
-To do so, you just need to create a method, which will be equivalent to the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#onLoopUpdate) action callback, and decorate it with the [SceneAction decorator](https://khanonjs.com/api-docs/functions/decorators_scene_scene_action.SceneAction.html).
-The [SceneActionProps](https://khanonjs.com/api-docs/interfaces/decorators_scene_scene_action.SceneActionProps.html) are the same in both cases: decorated class and decorated method.
+If you don't need to use the action lifecycle and you just want to make use of the action frame by frame using [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_scene_scene_action.SceneActionInterface.html#onLoopUpdate), you can create the action in a method class.
+To do so, you just need to create a method, which will be equivalent to the *onLoopUpdate* callback, and decorate it with the [SceneAction decorator](https://khanonjs.com/api-docs/functions/decorators_scene_scene_action.SceneAction.html).
+[SceneActionProps](https://khanonjs.com/api-docs/interfaces/decorators_scene_scene_action.SceneActionProps.html) are the same for decorated classes and methods.

 Decorated methods can be defined within [Scenes](https://khanonjs.com/api-docs/modules/decorators_scene.html) and [SceneStates](https://khanonjs.com/api-docs/modules/decorators_scene_scene_state.html).
 They are used to reduce the amount of files and classes in the project in case they have a simple logic.